 Their earphone design provides good awareness, while ear hooks ensure they don’t fall off.
 They’re a great alternative to classic earpieces, with good call quality.

-Dirt-cheap truly wireless earbuds with good quality mics and even better sound quality.
-They’re very basic and cheaply made, but for $20, you can’t complain much.
+Dirt-cheap truly wireless earbuds with good quality mics and excellent sound quality.
+They’re very basic and cheaply made, but for a lower price than $30, you can’t complain much.

 How to Pick the Best Earbuds with Microphone?